 - The visa application will be either approved or denied

-of the approved petition is granted an immigrant visa which enables them
+If the applicant is approved, they are granted an immigrant visa which

-to enter the United States as a lawful permanent resident.
-The person's
+enables them to enter the United States as a lawful permanent resident.

-green card will then be mailed to their new home address in the U.S.
+The person's green card will then be mailed to their new home address